Thu, 28 May 2026 · LIVE

 The Sagaing Fault increases the seismic hazard for Sagaing, Mandalay, Bago, and Yangon, which together represent 46 per cent of Myanmar's population.

 Although Yangon is relatively far from the fault trace, it still suffers from significant risk due to its dense population.
-For instance, in 1903, an intense earthquake with a magnitude of 7.0 that occurred in Bago also struck Yangon.
+For instance, in 1903, a magnitude 7.0 earthquake in Bago also struck Yangon.

 — ANI